What inventory management method should you use for your business? Learn about FIFO and LIFO to help you decide.

 Restrictions on the use of LIFO

-In the United States, the IRS strictly enforces this rule.
-Meanwhile, LIFO is banned by International Financial Reporting Standards (IFRS), a set of common rules for accountants who work across international borders.
-While many nations have adopted IFRS, the United States still operates under the guidelines of Generally Accepted Accounting Principles (GAAP).
-If this country were to ban LIFO, the United States would clear an obstacle to adopting IFRS, thus streamlining accounting for global corporations.
+LIFO is banned by International Financial Reporting Standards (IFRS), a set of common rules for accountants who work across international borders.
+While many nations have adopted IFRS, the United States still operates under the guidelines of generally accepted accounting principles (GAAP).
+If the United States were to ban LIFO, the country would clear an obstacle to adopting IFRS, thus streamlining accounting for global corporations.

-In general, standards both in the United States and internationally are moving away from LIFO and FIFO.
-Many U.S.-based companies have switched to FIFO; some companies still use LIFO within the United States as a form of inventory management, but translate it to FIFO for tax reporting.
-Only a select few large companies within the United States are still able to use LIFO for the purpose of tax reporting.
+In general, both U.S. and international standards are moving away from LIFO.
+Many U.S.-based companies have switched to FIFO, and some companies still use LIFO within the United States as a form of inventory management but translate it to FIFO for tax reporting.
+Only a few large companies within the United States can still use LIFO for the purpose of tax reporting.